 FedEx Supply Chain

 The roots of FedEx Supply Chain stretch back to Critical Parts Supply, a centralized distribution service for customers’ time-sensitive inventory.
 Introduced by Federal Express in 1974, the service pioneered the concept of end-of-runway product fulfillment.
-The company rebranded it as PartsBank in 1977 after expanding it to include inventory management and warehouse solutions.
+The company rebranded it as PartsBank in 1977 after expanding the service to include inventory management and warehouse solutions.
 As PartsBank matured, it stepped up its focus on delivering high-speed, time-definite, and information-intensive solutions.

 Meanwhile, Roadway Services Inc. formed a new subsidiary, Roadway Logistics Systems, in 1989.
 The company quickly became a respected competitor in the contract logistics sector.
 In 1996, Roadway Logistics became Caliber Logistics as part of its parent company’s rebranding as Caliber System Inc. When FedEx Corp. acquired Caliber System in 1998, Caliber Logistics and PartsBank joined to form FedEx Supply Chain.